nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   </tr>
 </table>

-In Vim, pressing `l` moves you to the right, but in Vimification, pressing `l` would move you to the right-side panel and display the task detail.
+In Vim, pressing `l` moves the cursor to the right.
+In Vimification, however, pressing `l` will move the focus to the right-side panel and display the details of the currently selected task.

 <table>
   <tr>